cjsquared-dev/nodejs_challenge/newREADME.md

 * [Questions](#questions)

 ## Installation
-adfadfafd
+Download and run on your local desktop

 ## Usage
-adfdasfadsf
+Whenever you are down and need a boost or to cheer up, run this application!

 ## License
 This project is licensed under the MIT License.

 ## Contributing
-adfadsfadf
+Always contribute with a smile on your face!

 ## Tests
-adfadfadfaf
+Test often, and always!

 ## Questions
-For any questions, please reach out to adfadsfadfadsf or email me at adfadfadfs.
+For any questions, please reach out to cjsquared-dev or email me at cjsquared@noemail.com.